Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Introduction

 But despite these previous publications, a question remains unclear.
 What randomization ratio (RR) maximizes power in event-driven trials if it isn't 1:1?
 Sposto considered time-driven trials (i.e., trials in which patients are followed for a fixed period of time), which is different from common practice (Practice 2).
 Hsieh only compared Freedman's approximation to Schoenfeld's.
 Freedman's approximation could thus face the same challenge as Schoenfeld's.
 That is, if it is found to have differential accuracy under unequal randomization, then its conclusion of when power is maximized is equally questionable.
+Abel, Jensen, et al.\cite{Abel2015} identified seven issues related to the assumptions, applicability, and practical use of Schoenfeld and Freedman's approximations.
+However, randomization ratio was not one of the topics explored by the authors.

 The rest of the article is organized as follows.
-In Section \ref{sec:logrank}, we review Schoenfeld's, Freedman's, and Rubinstein's approximation for the logrank test and their implications on randomization in event-driven trials under PH.
+In Section \ref{sec:logrank}, we review Schoenfeld's, Freedman's, and Rubinstein's approximations for the LRT and their implications on randomization in event-driven trials under PH.
 We then compare their power calculations to empirical simulations over a wide range of scenarios.
 Our simulation study will reveal that Rubinstein's approximation is the most accurate of the three, and that it consistently estimates empirical power within 1\% absolute error.
-This will lead us to the conclusion that, for event-driven trials under PH, the RR that maximizes power of the logrank test is the RR that balances number of events across treatment arms at the end of the trial.
+This will lead us to the conclusion that, for event-driven trials under PH, the RR that maximizes power of the LRT is the RR that balances number of events across treatment arms at the end of the trial.
+A helpful way to remember this is to remember to balance the \emph{effective sample size} across treatment arms.
+For continuous endpoints, that means balancing number of patients.
+For time-to-event endpoints, that means balancing number of events.

 Power is just one of many considerations when it comes to actually selecting the RR in a clinical trial.
 In Section \ref{sec:factors}, we review some of these other considerations, including accrual duration, trial duration, and sample size---design characteristics that are important for trial statisticians to consider, but that have been discussed in less detail previously.